 For many people, Formula 1 is their ticket to a career in motor racing, but how does the sport’s governing body – the FIA – ensure that Formula 1 is governed by such strict rules?

-The basics of how Formula 1 works are fairly simple, but you would need to study the regulations to learn the details.
+The basics of how Formula 1 works are fairly simple, but you would need to study the regulations to learn the details (just like the people who work in IT construction services San Antonio).
 The minimum age for a driver in F1 is 18, with only the top few teams having a minimum age below 18.
 Each season, racing teams are required to replace their top three drivers on the priority list.
 If a team does not have a replacement driver in place by the start of the season, they receive penalties and deducted points.
 The priority list system is based on the results of the last season, with the worst driver being given the worse punishment.

 Attractiveness and experience are two important requirements